-- Poor transparency from AI Companies about the data used for model training due to upcoming Copyright and Intellectual Property battles

-- "The Whole Internet"

-- Data Sources for ChatGPT are rumored to include:

-- Wikipedia, Reddit, Twitter

-- Millions of web pages

-- Online books

-- Knowledge sharing platforms (e.g. Quora, Stack Overflow for coding knowledge)

-- Ethical Issues with the training process

-But who produces most of the content in these data sets?
+- Poor transparency from AI Companies about the training data used for competitive and legal reasons - Data Sources for ChatGPT are rumored to include: - Wikipedia, Reddit, Twitter - Millions of web pages - Online books - Q and A platforms (e.g. Quora, Stack Overflow for coding knowledge) - Several Ethical Issues with the training process: - Content owners are generally uncompensated - Low wage workers used for data labelling - But who produces most of the content in these data sets?